 Do I need the vaccine if I’ve already had COVID?

 Yes, you should still be vaccinated if you’ve already had COVID or if you’ve had a positive antibody test.
-So far, we know that the natural immunity from having COVID may not last or provide protection as good as that following vaccination.
-The vaccination will boost any response your immune system put in place after a previous coronavirus infection.
+The vaccination will boost any response your immune system put in place after a previous coronavirus infection.2

 Can I get the vaccine if I have symptoms of COVID or if I am in quarantine?

 No, please do not go to a vaccination site if you are symptomatic as you risk spreading it to others.
 If you are currently in quarantine because of exposure to someone with COVID, you should wait until you have completed your quarantine period before getting vaccinated.1